-With the snow improving, plans began to be pulled together, mountain conditions checked out and gear packed in readiness for a weather break.
-Finally, after 6 weeks of storms, a lull was forecast before the next system, storm Dennis, was due to arrive.
-With recent snow having been piling into the west coast a decision was made to head NW to Sgurr a’ Mhaoraich (English pronunciation: ‘SKOOR uh Vuh-reech’) located on the edge of Knoydart.
-Al Bird was quickly enlisted, a call from a friend in Inverness brought a third person on board and several members of the Inverness Backcountry Snowsports Club announced they were keen.
+Ski touring is Scotland relies on decent snowfall, so as the white stuff started falling plans began to be pulled together, mountain conditions checked out and gear packed in readiness for a weather break.
+With recent snow having been piling into the west coast a decision was made to head north west to Sgurr a’ Mhaoraich (English pronunciation: ‘SKOOR uh Vuh-reech’) located on the edge of Knoydart.

 Thursday arrived and the drive west in a perfect dawn heightened the enthusiasm, tempered slightly by still unknown snow conditions.
 However, after negotiating a twisting snow covered 8 miles of single track road, we rounded the final corner to see a skyline of snow plastered peaks – game on!